rolling-scopes-school/aws/aws-developer/nodejs-aws/06_async_microservices_communication/task.md

 ### Task 6.1

-1. Create a lambda function called `catalogBatchProcess` under the same Serverless config file (i.e. `serverless.yaml`) of the Product Service which will be triggered by an SQS event.
+1. Create a lambda function called `catalogBatchProcess` under the Product Service which will be triggered by an SQS event.
-2. Create an SQS queue called `catalogItemsQueue`, in the resources section of the same `serverless.yml` file.
+2. Create an SQS queue called `catalogItemsQueue`, in the AWS CDK Stack.
 3. Configure the SQS to trigger lambda `catalogBatchProcess` with _5 messages_ at once via `batchSize` property.
 4. The lambda function should iterate over all SQS messages and create corresponding products in the products table.